Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 6. Zydrunas Ilgauskas

-Before LeBron James, Cleveland had Zydrunas Ilgauskas – and he was really the only help the King had during his first stint with the Cavs.
-The 7’3″ center’s soft touch from midrange was truly a thing of beauty.
+Before LeBron James, Cleveland had Zydrunas Ilgauskas – and he was really the only help the King had during his first stint with the Cavs, including an NBA Finals appearance in 2007.
+The 7’3″ center’s soft touch from mid-range was truly a thing of beauty.
 Outside of Cleveland, though, Big Z went largely unappreciated.

 The Cavs showed Big Z some love by bringing him back on as an assistant in 2012 and retiring his number in 2014.
+That same year, Ilgauskas became a United States citizen.
 In 2015, Ilgauskas turned to another Cleveland team, joining high school powerhouse St. Ignatius as an assistant coach.

 7. Shareef Abdur-Rahim

-Shareef Abdur-Rahim’s name could have very well been up there with the many stars of the ’96 NBA draft.
+Shareef Abdur-Rahim’s name could have very well been up there with the many stars of the 1996 NBA draft.
 Instead, he served as the sacrificial lamb, enduring a largely thankless career in his prime as the first ever draft pick for the Vancouver Grizzlies.
+In his first year, Abdur-Rahim finished third in Rookie of the Year balloting, averaging 18.7 points per game.

 Reef played out his final years with the Sacramento Kings.
 After retiring in 2008, he remained with the team as an assistant coach and eventually attained a front office role.